Facebook Advertising: 6 Things You’re Forgetting to Do

 An effective Facebook advertising campaign begins as all marketing should: with thorough customer research.
-You need to know your demographics – not just age, gender and location, but also things like political views, career seniority and lifestyle.
-Facebook allows you to get incredibly granular with your targeting, and factors like geographic region and niche interests are shown to contribute to better overall campaign performance.
+You need to know your demographics – not just age, gender, and location, but also things like political views, career seniority, and lifestyle.
+Facebook allows you to get incredibly granular with your targeting, and factors like geographic region and niche interests are shown to contribute to a better overall campaign performance.

 Set rules to avoid ad fatigue

-To stop this from happening, you can set up optimization rules based on ad frequency when you come to create your campaign.
+To stop this from happening, you can set up optimization rules based on ad frequency when you create your campaign.
 Find out how to do this here.

 Regular split testing

 With regular split testing, you can tweak each variable of your advert to find the one that resonates most powerfully with your audience.
 This is certainly worth doing, as even small changes can make a big difference.
 Here’s what to split test:

 - The image – this is the first thing people see when they come across your ad, so it’s one of the most important things to get right.
 Facebook allows you to upload six images per ad and will automatically optimize according to which performs best – so you don’t need to create separate ads in this case.

 - The copy – a Facebook ad starts with a bold headline; the first thing people see after the image.
 After this, you have the sub-header and the description.
 It’s recommended to treat the copy as one element and try a few different variations to see what works.